 Dodd-Frank Act.
 In July 2010, the Dodd-Frank Act was signed into law, incorporating numerous financial institution regulatory reforms.
-Many of these reforms will be implemented over the course of 2011 and beyond through regulations to be adopted by various federal banking and securities regulatory agencies.
+Some of these reforms have been implemented.
+Most of the reforms will be implemented within 2013 and beyond, through regulations to be adopted by various federal banking and securities regulatory agencies.
 The Dodd-Frank Act implements far-reaching reforms of major elements of the financial landscape, particularly for larger financial institutions.
 Many of its provisions do not directly impact community-based institutions like the Bank.
 For instance, provisions that regulate derivative transactions and limit derivatives trading activity of federally-insured institutions, enhance supervision of "systemically significant" institutions, impose new regulatory authority over hedge funds, limit proprietary trading by banks, and phase-out the eligibility of trust preferred securities for Tier 1 capital are among the provisions that do not directly impact the Bank either because of exemptions for institutions below a certain asset size or because of the nature of the Bank's operations.
 Provisions that could impact the Bank include the following: